open-ephys/acq-board-docs/source/User-Manual/Gateware-Update.rst

 In the Open Ephys GUI
 ***************************

-After dragging the ``OE FPGA Acquisition Board`` to the signal chain, a message in the console will appear, with the current running gateware.
+After dragging the ``OE FPGA Acquisition Board`` plugin to the signal chain, a message in the console will appear, with the current running gateware.

 .. image:: /_static/images/usermanual/gateware/GUI-message.png